 Figure 2 shows a BIG, which includes 2 BISs.
 Each BIS includes 4 subevents.

-Common questions developers have on LE Isochronous Channels include:
+Common questions developers have about Isochronous Channels include:

 How many CISs can a CIG create?